millerms/bvt-breathwork/_pages/references.md

 ## Notes

 - Citations are here for transparency, not endorsement.
-We use neutral language in coaching.
+I use neutral language in coaching.
 - Some evidence is emerging or mixed.
-When in doubt, we encourage gentle, optional learning—with opt-outs always on the table.
+When in doubt, I encourage gentle, optional learning—with opt-outs always on the table.